walkingtree/file_list_previewer/README.md

 # file_list_previewer

-A flutter package for viewing all files.
+A flutter package for viewing all local files.

 ## Features:
 * View all filetypes